sendgrid/docs/source/Integrate/Tutorials/analytics_with_keen_io.md

 ---
 The SendGrid [Event Webhook](https://sendgrid.com/docs/API_Reference/Webhooks/event.html) lets you stream all of the events that happen within an email directly to Keen IO for real time analysis and long term raw storage.
 These events are things like Delivered, Opened, Clicked, Marked as Spam… and [lots more](https://sendgrid.com/docs/API_Reference/Webhooks/event.html)!

-It only takes a couple minutes to start streaming data over and one you do you can start analyzing and visualizing your data in a whole bunch of different ways.
+It only takes a couple minutes to start streaming data over and once you do you can start analyzing and visualizing your data in a whole bunch of different ways.

 *This guide covers:*